 1- Avoid Smoking:

 Smoking is injurious to health and in itself is a major risk factor of heart disease.
 Furthermore, it lowers your HDL (good cholesterol level).
 Nicotine in cigarettes helps raise blood pressure and produces blood clots and is a major chemical that contributes to heart disease.

-You have to change the way you eat.
-Low-fat food and low-cholesterol diet helps you to maintain a healthy lipid level. level.
-Low-fat diet includes green, leafy vegetables including onions, carrots, sweet potatoes, cucumber, cauliflower, lettuce and spinach are the perfect low-fat foods and contain little to no fats!
+You have to change the way you eat to deter the risk of heart disease.
+Low-fat food and low-cholesterol diet helps you to maintain a healthy lipid level.
+Low-fat diet includes green, leafy vegetables like lettuce and spinach alongside others like onions, carrots, sweet potatoes, cucumber, cauliflower; these are the perfect low-fat foods as they contain little to no fats!

 Also, make sure your diet has more amount of high density or ‘good’ cholesterol as opposed to the low-density cholesterol that is really bad for your heart.
 Hence, use vegetable oils like olive or sunflower oil for cooking.

 Avoid fatty cheeses, butter and cream etc. as these ingredients are rich in LDL which needs to be avoided.

 Obesity or even being overweight puts a lot of strain on the heart, and it has to work extra hard to pump blood to the rest of the body.
 This situation is aggravated more so due to ‘bad’ cholesterol.